xing-jing/notes-models/models/Geomorphology.md

 6. deep burial may convert sedimentary rocks into metamorphic rocks through heat and pressure.
 7. if uplifted, intruded or extruded, and exposed at the land surface, the loose sediments, consolidated sediments, metamorphic rocks may join in the next round of the rock cycle.

-how does weathering occur?
+compaction, definition
+- continued compression of buried sediments reduces **pore-spaces** and removes excess water

+cementation, definition
+- chemical change whereby individual grains are cemented together as minerals are **precipitated** out of **saturated solution** that is percolating as a matrix between individual sediments
+- note - also removal of water (saturation of solution precipitates minerals)

+lithification
+- either compaction, cementation or both

+types of weathering
 - chemical: depends on particle size (surface area exposed to chemical attack), permeability (rate at which water seeps into rock body - dictates internal surface area exposed to weathering)
 - mechanical: freeze-thaw cycles, wet-dry cycles, heating and cooling cycles

-how does transport occur?
+types of transport
 - sediment transport (essentially mechanical)
 	- mass movement (a lot of sediment moving en masse)
 	- fluid transport (sediment moving as individual grains dispersed in fluid)
 - solutional transport (essentially chemical)
+- fundamental causes: gravity (i.e. potential energy), fluid flow (i.e. energy-momentum relation)

+> Wind carries sediment in much the same way as water does - along the 'bed' or in suspension.
+But, as air is far less dense a fluid than water, for the same flow velocity it carries sediment of smaller grain size.

-how does deposition occur?
+deposition process
-- when the transporting capacity of the fluid is insufficient to carry the solid sediment load, or where the chemical environment leads to the precipitation of the solute load, deposition of sediment occurs. sedimentary bodies occur where deposition outpaces erosion, and where chemical precipitation exceeds solutional loss.
+- when the transporting capacity of the fluid is insufficient to carry the solid sediment load
+- or where the chemical environment leads to the precipitation of the solute load
+- deposition of sediment occurs
+- **sedimentary bodies** occur where deposition outpaces erosion, and where chemical precipitation exceeds solutional loss.

 definitions
 - rock cycle: the repeated creation and destruction of crustal materials - rocks and minerals